Spotfire Developer Documentation

 3. In Visual Studio, develop and debug the extension.

-4. In Package Builder, build a Spotfire Package file containing the extension.
+4. Use the Package Builder console to build a Spotfire Package file containing the extension.

 Results